cxnturi0n/traffic-analyzer/README.md

 https://github.com/cxnturi0n/traffic-analyzer/assets/75443422/2d6dfa43-c14a-4802-b0d6-d5caa3cedc01

-<H2 id="ApiEndpoints">Api Endpoints</H2>
+<H2 id="HybridApi">Hybrid API</H2>

-The API is empowered by Express, a backend web application framework designed for creating RESTful APIs using Node.js.
+The API is empowered by Express, a backend web application framework designed for creating APIs using Node.js.
+It consists of an hybrid Api.
 [Here](backend/server.js) is the source code of the server entrypoint.
 Here is an overview of the endpoints with the available query parameters:

 ### 1. Get Road Polygons